Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

-\refFig{prediction_plot_vgg} presents the results.
-Training the reconstruction using $\mathcal{L}_{G^*}^{LPIPS}$ and $\mathcal{L}_G^{LPIPS}$ provide reconstructions that are the least likely to be distinguished from the original images.
-Results generated with \changed{$\mathcal{L}_{G^*}^{L2}$} achieve a lower detection rate then the $\mathcal{L}_{G}^{L2}$.
-The preference for our method is significantly higher when the far periphery threshold is selected between \SI{12}{\degree}-\SI{22}{\degree} eccentricity ($p < 0.05$).
-For $\mathcal{L}_{G*}^{LPIPS}$, this preference compared to $\mathcal{L}_{G}^{LPIPS}$ is significant for thresholds between \SI{9}{\degree}-\SI{16}{\degree} ($p < 0.05$).
-For training using Laplacian loss, we have not found a significant difference between methods ($p > 0.10$ for all considered cases).
-All of the $p$-values are computed using $t$-test.

-We also separated the images into two groups according to their prominent visual features: nature and architecture.
-The nature images were considered as a class containing fewer geometrical structures and more texture-like areas, e.g., leaves, trees, waves, etc. They usually have a large variety of shapes without any well defined patterns.
+We separated the images into two groups according to their prominent visual features: nature and architecture.
+Nature images were considered to form a class containing fewer geometrical structures and more texture-like areas, e.g., leaves, trees, waves, etc. They usually have a large variety of shapes without any well-defined patterns.
 In addition, they exhibit a high level of variance in colors and structure.
 Visual distortions in nature images would be less likely to result in perceivable changes because the variance in color and structure may have a masking effect on the distortions.
-On the other hand, architecture images mostly contain structures, like man-made objects, buildings and larger uniform areas with clear visual boundaries.
-They usually have many edges and corners which makes more challenging to have a perceptually plausible faithful reconstruction from sparse image samples.
-Distorting such images is more likely to mix visual information from different areas, which is easy to detect even in the peripheral region of the vision.
-Due to these distinct properties of nature and architecture images, we evaluate the results on these two types of images separately.
-The results show that the preference towards our method, compared to the overall trend, increases for nature images but decreases for architecture.
-The results are available in the supplementary material.
+On the contrary, architecture images mostly contain structures, like human-made objects, such as buildings, and larger uniform areas with clear visual boundaries.
+They usually have many edges and corners, which makes it more challenging to have a perceptually plausible and faithful reconstruction from sparse image samples.
+Distorting such images is more likely to lead to the mixing of visual information from different areas, and this is easy to detect even in the peripheral region of vision.
+Owing to these distinct properties of nature and architecture images, we separately evaluated the results on these two types of images separately.
+The results show that the difference of detection rate between our method and the standard training, compared to the overall trend, is more pronounced for nature images and less pronounced for architecture images.
+The results are available in Figure 6 of the supplementary material.